OU Libraries

 The Frank Lepkowski

-Undergraduate Research in Writing Award
+Undergraduate Research in Writing Scholarship

 This annual prize recognizes up to two students who have most successfully integrated library resources, discovered through their own research, into a course paper or project.
 Library resources can include the following: